DIY Installation Instructions

 Before you start, here is a plain-English picture of what you are building and where each component runs.

-Luca General Ledger API (Node.js/Docker), PostgreSQL database, Merkle Chain audit files, nginx, SSL certificate, MCP server endpoint.
+Luca General Ledger API (Node.js/Docker), PostgreSQL database, Merkle Chain audit files, nginx reverse proxy, and the MCP server that Claude connects to.

 Claude desktop app (Co-Work mode) with Luca Skills installed.
-Communicates with your VPS over HTTPS.
+Communicates with your VPS over an encrypted HTTPS link through the internet.
 Your inbox folder for dropping documents.

-Claude Co-Work Pro ($20/mo) provides the AI reasoning.
-No financial data is stored by Anthropic — only structured MCP responses pass through the AI layer.
+Claude Co-Work Pro (from $20/mo) provides the AI reasoning.
+No financial data is stored by Anthropic — only the AI conversation context passes through the AI layer.

 Provision a Server on Liquid Web